8.6. Change of Basis and Difference Equations¶

 After the second observation, it is

-After observations, it is
+After \(k\) observations, it is

-Applying equation (8.5) gives us an equation for the state of a system defined by a difference equation after observations.
+Applying equation (8.5) gives us an equation for the state of a system defined by a difference equation after \(k\) observations.

-The eigenvalues and eigenvectors of are and .
-The coefficients are the elements of the vector .
+The eigenvalues and eigenvectors of \(\bf{A}\) are \(\lambda_i\) and \(\bm{x}_i\).
+The \(c\) coefficients are the elements of the vector \(\bm{c} = \mathbf{X}^{-1}\bm{u}_0\).

 8.6.2.
 Application: Fibonacci Sequence¶

-A simple application of a difference equation is the Fibonacci sequence of numbers.
-This is the sequence of numbers starting with 0 and 1 and continuing with each number being the sum of the previous two numbers: {0, 1, 1, 2, 3, 5, 8, 13, 21, }, .
-This sequence of numbers occurs naturally in nature and is often fodder for programming problems using recursion and dynamic programming, but it can also be described as a difference equation, from which we can use the change of basis method to find a closed form solution known as Binet’s formula.
+A simple application of a difference equation is the Fibonacci sequence of numbers, which is the sequence of numbers starting with 0 and 1, and continuing with each number being the sum of the previous two numbers: {0, 1, 1, 2, 3, 5, 8, 13, 21, \(\ldots\) }, \(\text{Fibonacci}(k) = \text{Fibonacci}(k-1) + \text{Fibonacci}(k-2)\).
+The Fibonacci sequence occurs in nature and is often fodder for programming problems using recursion and dynamic programming.
+Still, it can also be described as a difference equation, from which the change of basis method finds a closed-form solution known as Binet’s formula.

-The state of the system here is a vector with and .
+The state of the system here is a vector with \(\text{Fibonacci}(k)\) and \(\text{Fibonacci}(k - 1)\).

-However, the algebra to find the symbolic equation for the eigenvectors and the change of basis coefficients gets a little messy, but Chamberlain shows the derivation in a nice blog post [CHAMBERLAIN16].
+However, the algebra to find the symbolic equation for the eigenvectors and the change of basis coefficients gets messy, but Chamberlain shows them in a blog post [CHAMBERLAIN16].
+We can also let MATLAB compute the eigenvalues and eigenvectors using the Symbolic Math Toolbox.

 [X, L] = eig(sym([1 1; 1 0]))